Skip to content

 Interpreting compositions

+Compositions are defined via user-supplied generator functions.
+However, these functions no longer return generator objects after the @composition decorator has been applied!
 Instead, they are transformed into ordinary functions that take the same inputs, and return the same outputs.

+During this transformation, composition instantiates and exhausts the generator.
 In doing so, any yielded values are added as children to whichever Dash component is currently sitting at the top of the context stack, and the context stack is updated as contexts are entered and exited.
+The StopIteration exception is caught during this execution so that composition can return whatever value was returned by the user in their composition's generator function.